4 Types of research studies

 Observational studies are used for RQs with an explanatory variable but no intervention.
 They are commonly-used, and sometimes are the only type of research design possible.

-Example 3.2 (Observational study) Consider again this one-tailed, decision-making RQ (from Sect.
-2.5):
+Example 4.2 (Between-individuals observational study) Consider again this one-tailed, decision-making RQ (based on the ideas in Sect.
+2.11):

 Among Australian teenagers with a common cold, is the average duration of cold symptoms shorter for teens taking a daily dose of echinacea compared to teens taking no medication?